Archive #24 – Chinese Gods: The Unseen World of Spirits and Demons (1997) by Keith Stevens

 Instead of being universally revered as the Buddha Victorious in Strife, the Monkey King is far more widely worshiped in East and Southeast Asia as the “Great Sage Equaling Heaven” (Qitian dasheng, 齊天大聖) or a variant like “Great Sage Buddha Patriarch” (Dasheng fozu, 大聖佛祖).
 This discrepancy is probably due to the original Yuddhajaya already having a long-established following.
 There’s no way that he could ever be subsumed under Sun Wukong’s late-blooming cult.

-Wu Cheng’en likely connected Monkey to the Buddha Victorious in Strife because both have martial iconography.
+Wu Cheng’en (or whoever the true author-compiler was) likely connected Monkey to the Buddha Victorious in Strife because both have martial iconography.
 Sun is commonly depicted wearing armor and wielding an iron staff, while Yuddhajaya is shown holding a sword and armor.
 But the concept of Sun receiving an elevation in spiritual rank goes back centuries.
 The Monkey Pilgrim, his literary antecedent from The Story of How Tripitaka of the Great Tang Procures the Scriptures (late-13th-century), is deified by the Tang emperor as “Great Sage Steel Muscles and Iron Bones” (Gangjin tiegu dasheng, 鋼筋鐵骨大聖).

 Update: 09-06-20